kyma-project/istio/docs/user/troubleshooting/03-40-incompatible-istio-sidecar-version.md

 After the Istio module's update, the Istio custom resource (CR) is in the `Warning` sate, and mesh connectivity is disrupted.
 When you click on the warning in Kyma dashboard or run `kubectl get istio default -n kyma-system -o jsonpath='{.status.description}'`, you get the message:

 ```
 Some Pods with Istio sidecar injection failed to restart.
-See kyma-system/istio-controller-manager logs to learn more about the warning: Istio Controller could not restart one or more Istio-injected Pods.`
+To learn more about the warning, see kyma-system/istio-controller-manager logs: Istio Controller could not restart one or more Istio-injected Pods.`
 ```

 ## Cause